-Lana Kortchik grew up in two opposite corners of the Soviet Union – a snow-white Siberian town and the golden-domed Ukrainian capital.
+Lana Kortchik grew up in two opposite corners of the Soviet Union – the snow-white Siberian town of Tomsk and the golden-domed Ukrainian capital, Kyiv.
 At the age of sixteen, she moved to Australia with her mother.
 Lana and her family live on the Central Coast of NSW, where it never snows and is always summer-warm, even in winter.
-She loves books, martial arts, the ocean and Napoleonic history.